litalbenor/litalbenor.github.io/en/about.md

         I am a certified couple and individual therapist based in North London (N12), offering therapy in both English and Hebrew.
 With over 15 years of clinical experience, I provide a warm, non-judgmental space where clients can explore their challenges and find their path forward.
       </p>
       <p>
-        My practice focuses on helping individuals and couples navigate relationship difficulties, intimacy issues, trauma, and emotional distress.
-I believe that meaningful change happens within a safe and trusting therapeutic relationship.
+        My practice focuses on helping individuals and couples navigate relationship difficulties, intimacy and sexual issues, anxiety, trauma, and emotional distress.
+I believe that meaningful change occurs within a safe and trusting therapeutic relationship.
       </p>
     </section>